 So in simple terms, envy is having a desire for something you want that another person has.
 You feel resentment towards that person who is enjoying whatever it is you are wanting also.

 Next comes thoughts flooding your mind.
 You start thinking things aren’t going so well for me but things are going well for them, and it drives you crazy sometimes.
-You start questioning why does it go so well for others when it doesn’t seem to for me?
+You begin to question why does it go so well for others when it doesn’t seem to for me?

 Does this sound familiar to you?
 I know it does to me.
 One of my biggest is I absolutely loved leading choir and now that my hearing is so messed up it isn’t possible for me to do so.
 The music is too loud and I can’t hear through the earpiece.